kangabru/kangabru.github.io/_posts/2019-02-12-glacier-archive.md

 ### ![Electron](/icons/electron.png) Electron
 - Allowed me to apply my love of web apps whilst utilising an existing `Python` and file system backend.
 - `Electron` apps are large and memory hungry, but as the only user this was acceptable because of its ease of development.
-- Why not use `Python` to build the UI?
+- Why didn't I use `Python` to build the UI?
 Native desktop options simply don't look as good and are losing popularity.

 ### ![React & Redux](/icons/react.png) React/Redux
 - I love `React`, why not try it out on the desktop?